tashaharrison/dress/docroot/sites/all/modules/contrib/fb/README.txt

   Enable fb_connect.module for Facebook Connect and/or
   fb_canvas.module for Canvas Page apps.

+  Create a new Text Format that does not restrict/clean HTML tags and use it in blocks and nodes.
+Other Text Formats (formerly called Input Formats in D6) like the built-in Full HTML Text Format actually mangle FB tags like <fb:like>.

   Pages at http://drupal.org/node/932690 will help you decide which other modules you need to enable for your particular needs.